ronakpatil/url-shortener/readme.md

 # URLShortner v0.0.1

 ### What is URL Shortner?
-A URL shortener is an application that converts a regular URL (the web address that starts with http:// ) into its condensed format.
+A URL shortner is an application that converts a regular URL (the web address that starts with http:// ) into its condensed format.

 The user only has to copy the full URL of a website and paste it into the URL shortening tool to come up with an abbreviated version that is around 10 to 20 characters long.